This survivalist has more than 6 million subscribers and has never spoken a single word

 So let’s take a look at Primitive Technology’s 10 most popular bushcraft videos.

-This is the top video for a number of reasons, but specifically, because it uses a number of innovations to make the final result.
-For instance, take a look at the kiln he creates in order to make the clay tiles.
+This is the top video for several reasons, but specifically, because it uses a number of innovations to make the final result.
+For instance, take a look at the kiln he creates to make the clay tiles.
 That would warrant a video on its own.

 When you’re watching this, you can see the research and logical application of even the small details to build the house, such as the hooks on the back of the tiles to the specific type of bark from a tree that he uses to make a strong twine to hold the hut together.